DhruvBhirud/dhruvbhirud/Readme.md

 ## About
 ## My Interests
     1. Full-Stack Development: Proficient in Java, Python, JavaScript, and TypeScript.
-Experienced in developing applications using frameworks like Spring Boot, Angular, and React.<br>
+Experienced in developing applications using frameworks like Spring Boot, Angular, and React.

-    2. Machine Learning: Actively working on projects involving machine learning and artificial intelligence.<br>
+    2. Machine Learning: Actively working on projects involving machine learning and artificial intelligence.

-    3. Cybersecurity: Published research on cybersecurity intrusion detection using machine learning approaches.<br>
+    3. Cybersecurity: Published research on cybersecurity intrusion detection using machine learning approaches.

 ## Statistics